tdwg/bdq/tg2/_make_review/README.md

 │   │   ├── index.md  Generated file. **Do not edit.**
 │   │   └── *.png  Files copied here from build. **Do not edit.**
 │   └── terms  Build targets for Quick Reference Guides.
-│       └── bdqtest Quick reference guide to the tests │           ├── bdqtest_qrg_term_descriptions.md  Terms key for index.md.
+│       └── bdqtest Quick Reference Guide to the tests │           ├── bdqtest_qrg_term_descriptions.md  Terms key for index.md.
 Generated file. **Do not edit.**
 │           ├── index.md  Generated file. **Do not edit.**
 │           ├── index.html  Generated file.
 Proof of concept html rendering of the QRG deployed at https://tdwg.github.io/bdq/terms/bdqtest/ **Do not edit.**